List of minor-planet groups: Other groups out to the orbit of Jupiter

 There is a forbidden zone between the Hildas and the Trojans (roughly 4.05 AU to 4.94 AU).
-Aside from 279 Thule and 228 objects in mostly unstable-looking orbits, Jupiter's gravity has swept everything out of this region.
+Aside from 279 Thule and 228 objects (though likely more) in mostly unstable-looking orbits, Jupiter's gravity has swept everything out of this region.

+There are some objects in these areas that are currently not able to be classified conventionally.
+Some examples of which are 514107 Kaʻepaokaʻāwela, a retrograde co-orbital of Jupiter, and 6144 Kondojiro.

 Groups beyond the orbit of Jupiter

 Most of the minor planets beyond the orbit of Jupiter are believed to be composed of ices and other volatiles.
 Many are similar to comets, differing only in that the perihelia of their orbits are too distant from the Sun to produce a significant tail.